JarushanNaidoo/JavaHttpServer/README.md

 # JavaHttpServer
-A basic multi-threaded Java Server
+A basic threaded Java Server.

+Can create up to 10 servers concurrently.